Soil biodiversity: Salinisation

-Soil salinity is the concentration of salt within the soil profile or on the soil surface.
+Soil salinity is the salt concentration within the soil profile or on the soil surface.
 Excessive salt directly affects the composition of plants and animals due to varying salt tolerance – along with various physical and chemical changes to the soil, including structural decline and, in the extreme, denudation, exposure to soil erosion, and export of salts to waterways.
 At low soil salinity, there is a lot of microbial activity, that results in an increase in soil respiration, which increases the carbon dioxide levels in the soil, producing a healthier environment for plants.
 As the salinity of the soil rises, there is more stress on microbes because there is less available water available to them, leading to less respiration.
 Soil salinity has localised and regional effects on biodiversity, ranging, for example, from changes in plant composition and survival at a local discharge site through to regional changes in water quality and aquatic life.

-While very saline soil is not preferred for growing crops, it is important to note that many crops can grow in more saline soils then others.
-This is important in countries where resources such as fresh water are scarce and needed for drinking, and saline water is able to be used for agriculture.
+While very saline soil is not preferred for growing crops, it is important to note that many crops can grow in more saline soils than others.
+This is important in countries where resources such as fresh water are scarce and needed for drinking.
+Saline water can be used for agriculture.
 Soil salinity can vary between extremes in a relatively small area; this allows plants to seek areas with less salinity.
-It is hard to determine which plants are able to grow in soil with high salinity, because the soil salinity is not uniform, even in small areas.
+It is hard to determine which plants can grow in soil with high salinity because the soil salinity is not uniform, even in small areas.
 However, plants absorb nutrients from areas with lower salinity.

 Erosion

-Soil erosion is the removal of the soil's upper layers by the action of water, wind, or ice.
+Soil erosion is the removal of the soil's upper layers by water, wind, or ice.
 Soil erosion occurs naturally, but human activities can greatly increase its severity.
 Soil that is healthy is fertile and productive.
-But soil erosion leads to a loss of topsoil, organic matter, and nutrients; it breaks down soil structure and decreases water storage capacity, in turn reducing fertility and the availability of water to plant roots.
-Soil erosion is therefore a major threat to soil biodiversity.
+But soil erosion leads to a loss of topsoil, organic matter, and nutrients; it breaks down soil structure and decreases water storage capacity, reducing fertility and water availability to plant roots.
+Soil erosion is, therefore, a major threat to soil biodiversity.

 The effects of soil erosion can be lessened by means of various soil conservation techniques.
 These include changes in agricultural practice (such as moving to less erosion-prone crops), the planting of leguminous nitrogen-fixing trees, or trees that are known to replenish organic matter.
 Also, jute mats and jute geotextile nets can be used to divert and store runoff and control soil movement.

 Misconstrued soil conservation efforts can result in an imbalance of soil chemical compounds.
 For example, attempts at afforestation in the northern Loess Plateau, China, have led to nutrient deprivation of organic materials such as carbon, nitrogen, and phosphorus.